aj-arts/shortsGenerator/README.md

 ## Future improvements

-- [ ] Prevent words from Reddit stories from splitting in captions - better text timing
-- [ ] Work towards integration with multiple media platforms
+- [ ] Work towards integration with uploading to multiple media platforms - Youtube, Tiktok, Instagram
 - [ ] Provide more customizability for video options
 - [ ] Improve TTS engine to be more realistic